Communication Studies (CMNS) 308

 Unit 5: Describing Distributions

-The ways numbers are organized and displayed, and the importance of measures of central tendency, dispersion or variability, and “normal” distributions; making accurate interpretations.
+The ways in which numbers are organized and displayed, and the importance of measures of central tendency, dispersion or variability, and “normal” distributions; making accurate interpretations.

 Unit 6: Understanding Relationships